 So, what makes the brain so much more efficient than computers?
 What will it take to make super computers operate at 20w, as the brain does?
 Here are some of the key differences.
 The brain transmits spikes that are binary.
 It retains the nice feature of digital electronics in that it can transmit a signal a long way without loss of integrity and is refreshed at every synapse.
 On the other hand, it really is a mixed-signal organ in that inputs to neurons are weighted.
 If it were a transistor, many of the signals would be sub-threshold.
 Second, there are no clocks.
 Everything works asynchronously, with actions triggered locally.
 Some digital designs today also use asynchronous clock trees.
 The difference is a massive difference in parallelism and in its mode of operation.
-Only 1-2% of the neurons in the neo-cortex are firing at any one time.[1]
+Only 1-2% of the neurons in the neo-cortex are firing at any one time [1].
 Third, operations are highly local.
 Ninety percent of neurons only connect to a thousand or so neighbors such that the average lengths of axons and dendrites are short compared to the size of the brain.
 The brain does not require global interconnects.
 It does require a global blood supply and lymphatic system.
+There is a need to connect remote areas of the brain when, for example, a motor reflex is needed in response to a visual queue, but this function of the brain is not understood since there does not appear to be an observable global, physical connection.
 Fourth, a synapse retains and remembers its state even when not active.
 Fifth, a neuron is able to branch in three dimensions.
 Sixth, memory elements are not separate from signal processing elements.
 There are no CPUs or bus lines.

-Difficult Challenges for the technical issue
+Difficult challenges for the technical issue